Skip to Content

 Hay is priced per bale and not by ton.
 The price depends on its weight, size and shape.
 However, many people buy hay by the ton.
 Depending on the time of the year, a ton of hay may cost anywhere from $90 to $200.
 However, hay is a necessity for livestock owners.
 In the long run, buying in bulk will save you money.
 So, how much does it cost to ship hay?

-READ ALSO: How Much Does a Truck Shell Cost?
+READ ALSO: How to Find a Food Truck For an Event?

 How Much Hay Can You Fit on a Trailer?